Popularity of Lacrosse in the USA

 Lacrosse is more appealing to the spectators compared to other sports.
 A game with little energy, will bore the fans and over time, its popularity will dwindle.
-Lacrosse is known to be high energy sporting activity.
+Lacrosse is known to be a high-energy sporting activity.

-There are many goals scored at the single match which is a motivation to fans loving the game even more.
+There are many goals scored at a single match, which is a motivation to fans loving the game even more.
 Lacrosse allows all the plays a chance to participate in the sport regardless of their experience.
 This fact has made the game popular among parents as their children will have an opportunity to engage in a sporting activity in high school.

 Lacrosse is not prone to injuries.
-Head injuries have been rampant among the football players.
-This trend has affected football negatively, and parents have become cautious of their children attending in the sport for fear of getting injured.
+Head injuries have been rampant among football players.
+This trend has affected football negatively, and parents have become cautious of their children attending the sport for fear of getting injured.
 Lacrosse offers a better alternative with equal hype and physical fitness qualities.
 This has led to many high school students joining the sport.
-Some are heeding advises of their parents while others are participating in the love of the games.
+Some are heeding the advice of their parents while others are participating in the love of the games.

 Lacrosse is indiscriminative of body size.
 This leaves students with smaller body physique out with nowhere to exercise their talent and maintain their health and physically fit.
-Lacrosse on another hand allows participation for both prominent and small-bodied students.
-This translates to students having a chance to practice and one can work for a shot on collegial scholarship.
+Lacrosse, on the other hand, allows participation for both prominent and small-bodied students.
+This translates to students having a chance to practice, and one can work for a shot on a collegial scholarship.

 If you quote information from this page in your work, then the reference for this page is: